What You Need to Know About Gifting a Car in Canada

 How do I insure a car that was gifted to me if I already have an existing car insurance policy?

 If you're the recipient of a gifted car and you already have an active car insurance policy, you'll need to contact your insurer to add the gifted car to your existing policy.
-Ideally, you'll want to reach out to your insurance company as soon as possible to ensure you're protected in your newly gifted car.
-And it'll prevent you from paying for two insured cars (if you only plan on driving the one).
+Ideally, you'll want to reach out to your insurance company as soon as possible to ensure your newly gifted car is protected against loss or damage as outlined in your policy.

 How do I insure a gifted car if this is the first vehicle I've ever owned?

-If the gifted car is the first you've ever owned, you'll need to prioritize getting a car insurance policy first, even before the car ownership gets transferred into your name.
+If the gifted car is the first you've ever owned, you should prioritize getting a car insurance policy before the car ownership gets transferred into your name.
+Because car insurance is mandatory in Canada, you must show proof that you have car insurance coverage before you're able to register a vehicle.
 So where do you start?
 When you first start shopping for car insurance, you may feel inclined to look into cheap car insurance options.
 But you'll probably come to realize that although some policies may be less expensive, the coverage they offer may not be the most ideal.
 Rather than looking for "cheap" insurance, look for affordable options that can fit your budget.
-That way, you won't have to compromise the right coverage you need for you and your car.
+That way, you won't have to compromise on the coverage you need for you and your car.

 To gift, or not to gift, that is the question.

-This comes down to personal preference.
+Ultimately, whether you decide to gift your vehicle is up to you.
 If you want some money back in your pocket as a reward for taking good care of your car, selling it may be a good option.
 But if you're looking to save your child who's on a tight budget some extra money, gifting a car may be the better option.
-Whichever option you choose, tax exemptions for the recipient will only be made if they're an immediate family member being gifted a car, not if they're purchasing a car from you.
+Keep in mind that tax exemptions for the recipient may only be applied if they're an immediate family member being gifted a car, not if they're purchasing a car from you.

 Whether you're the buyer or receiver of the gifted car, make sure you have the best insurance coverage to suit your needs prior to the vehicle transfer.
 If you're an existing TD Insurance customer looking to update your policy with a newly gifted vehicle, you can do so through MyInsurance.
 Or, if you're looking to purchase your first car insurance policy with us, you can get a quote online in minutes.